 6 | River Zrmanja

-River Zrmanja, along with Cetina river (see below) is the most popular spot white water rafting in Dalmatia.
+River Zrmanja, along with the Cetina river (see below) is the most popular spot for white water rafting in Dalmatia.
 The river is located in the vicinity of Zadar.
-Zrmanja river passes through spectacular, 200 m deep canyon, and on its way it creates wonderful travertine waterfalls, cascades and rapids.
+Zrmanja river passes through a spectacular, 200 m deep canyon, and on its way, it creates wonderful travertine waterfalls, cascades, and rapids.

 The route passes across the biggest waterfall in this area – the waterfall Visoki buk.
 A waterfall is crossed by a 5 min long walk.